sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Download stage3

-You can get the current stage3 here: http://distfiles.gentoo.org/releases/amd64/autobuilds/current-stage3-amd64/
+You can choose the current stage3 here: http://distfiles.gentoo.org/releases/amd64/autobuilds/current-stage3-amd64/

 Note the URL for the `stage3-amd64-YYYMMDD.tar.bz2` file